 Is your company not prospering?
 Have you and your partners decided to close the company and send it into liquidation?
 Take us through step by step how to do it.

-The dissolution of a limited liability company (s.r.o.) can occur in several ways.
+Dissolution of a limited liability company (s.r.o.) can happen in several ways.
 The voluntary options are the decision of the shareholders or the general meeting, the achievement of the purpose for which the company was established or the expiry of the period for which it was established.
 Involuntarily, the company may be dissolved by a court decision.
 In the following we will focus exclusively on the first variant, i.e. the liquidation of a limited liability company based on the decision and will of the shareholders.

-Some entrepreneurs have long since ceased the activity of their company, but the company as such exists and is, so to speak, “on ice”.
+Some entrepreneurs have long since ceased the activities of their company, but the company as such exists and is, so to speak, “on ice”.
 This is of course possible, but its owners or partners should bear in mind that even this dormant company requires certain costs.
 It is still necessary to keep accounts, file tax returns and produce financial statements, even if this is more of a formality.

 The first step leading to the dissolution of an LLC is its dissolution.
 This is followed by the process of its liquidation, and once this is completed, the company may be dissolved and cease to exist.
 Although dissolution, liquidation and winding up are terms that may be used interchangeably in common parlance, when dealing in the corporate law environment it is essential to observe precise terminology, otherwise confusion can easily arise.